Crypto-Expert/stratum-mining/README.md

 This is a implementation of stratum-mining for scrypt based coins.
 It is compatible with *MPOS* as it complies with the standards of *pushpool*.
 The end goal is to build on these standards to come up with a more stable solution.

-The goal is to make a reliable stratum mining server for scrypt based coins.
+The goal is to make a reliable stratum mining server for a wide range of coins unlike other forks where the code is limited to specific algorithm's.
 Over time I will develop this to be more feature rich and very stable.
 If you would like to see a feature please file a feature request.

 **NOTE:** This fork is still in development.
 Many features may be broken.
 Please report any broken features or issues.